imagej/imagej.github.io/_pages/plugins/mobie.md

 Please install the Update Site: http://sites.imagej.net/MoBIE/.
 For details on how to install an update site click [here](/update-sites/following).

-To run it, please select Plugins &gt; MoBIE from the main menu.
+To run it, please select {% include bc path="Plugins | MoBIE" %} from the main menu.

 ## Publication